-Manchester is a truly multicultural university, welcoming 40,000 students a year from 160 countries to our friendly campus community.
+Manchester is a truly multicultural university, welcoming more than 44,000 students a year from 160 countries to our friendly campus community.

 Beyond the University you’ll find that the city of Manchester is a diverse and modern place where a taste of home is never far away.
 Manchester’s character is defined as much by its people as it is by its history and achievements.
 The city is one of the most multicultural in the UK, with nearly 200 languages spoken here.
 It also ranks among the world's best international student cities.

 Over the centuries many people have chosen Manchester as their home.
 Greater Manchester’s Jewish community, for example, is the largest outside of London.